New World Stages: History

 Constructed on the site of the third Madison Square Garden, New World Stages was originally built as a Loews Cineplex Entertainment multiplex cinema at Worldwide Plaza.
 The Worldwide Cinemas multiplex opened in June 1989 and was originally operated by the Cineplex Odeon Corporation.
 The Loews Cineplex at Worldwide Plaza closed in early 2001 after its operator went bankrupt.
 The former multiplex temporarily served as office space for accounting firm Deloitte later that year after that firm's offices were destroyed in the September 11 attacks.

 Dodger Stage Holding Theatricals leased the complex in 2002 with plans to convert the former six-screen multiplex into five Off-Broadway stages.
 The movie theater complex reopened as Dodger Stages in 2004 following substantial renovations.
 The architects were Beyer Blinder Belle, the theatre designers were Sachs Morgan, and the interior designer was Klara Zieglerova.
 Since that time, the theater complex has housed many commercial theatrical productions, as well as numerous corporate events, readings, and concerts.
 Dodger Stages was renamed New World Stages on March 16, 2006, concurrent with Stage Entertainment’s assuming sole ownership of the complex.
 Since November 17, 2014, the venue has been owned and operated by The Shubert Organization.

-In addition to new Off-Broadway productions, New World Stages has become a home to shows that were previously on Broadway, including Avenue Q, The 39 Steps, Million Dollar Quartet, Peter and the Starcatcher, and Jersey Boys.
+In addition to new Off-Broadway productions, New World Stages has become a home to shows that were previously on Broadway, including Avenue Q, The 39 Steps, Million Dollar Quartet, Peter and the Starcatcher, Jersey Boys, and The Play That Goes Wrong.
 This producing tactic has been utilized to encourage the extension of a show's commercial run.
 The venue has also become a location for the piggybacking model, whereby multiple shows adjust their playing times and share the same theater, set, and tech personnel to lower the costs of keeping an open-ended Off-Broadway show running.
 The theatres and lobby are also available for special events, including conferences, readings, workshops and receptions.